 - If you are in or around NYC beforehand and want a chance to see the big balloons being inflated, head to 77th and 81st streets (between Central park West and Columbus Avenue) from 3-10pm on Wednesday night, before the parade.

-- Stake out a spot very early (early birds typically stake out their spots around 6am!), bundle up, and wear comfortable shoes – you’ll be standing for quite a while it what is typically very cold weather.
+- Stake out a spot very early (early birds typically stake out their spots around 6am!), bundle up, and wear comfortable shoes, as you’ll be standing for quite a while it what is typically very cold weather.

 - Use the restroom before you arrive – there are no public facilities on the parade route.